 Culture and decisions affecting health How does culture influence health?
-What is the mutual relationship culture between and health?
-How does cultural diversity generate health differences and disparities and what is the with association health education and promotion?
-Dr. Amit-Aharon explores these complex issues among variety а of communities. including secular and orthodox Dr. Amit-Aharon is at the Department of Nursing, School of Health Professions, and is a registered nurse and holds a Master's degree in health administration from Tel Aviv University and a Ph.D. in public health from Haifa University.
+What is mutual relationship between culture and health?
+How does cultural diversity generate health differences and disparities and what is the association with health education and promotion?
+Dr. Amit-Aharon explores complex issues these variety among а communities. including secular and orthodox Dr. Amit-Aharon is at the Department of Nursing, School of Health Professions, and is a registered nurse and holds a Master's degree in health administration from Tel Aviv University and a Ph.D. in public health from Haifa University.
 Dr. Amit-Aharon serves as the head of the PISGAH program for premilitary nursing students.
 She was one of the first researchers in Israel to examine parental noncompliance to childhood vaccines during her service as a head nurse in the Department of Public Health at the Tel Aviv-Yafo municipality.
 Her doctoral dissertation dealt with parental compliance of vaccinations and their feelings of control over health factors.
-Jews, Arabs, and asylum seekers in Tel Aviv. the Understanding associations between culture and health may lead to implementation of tailored programs to individual needs in different communities and reduce health hence. inequity.
-TAU Faculty of Medicine Dr. Yftach Gepner
+Jews, Arabs, and asylum Aviv. seekers in Tel Understanding the associations between culture and health may lead to implementation of tailored programs to individual needs in different communities and reduce hence. health inequity.
+Prof. Dani Cohen